nup002/pymjc/README.md

 ### Performance
 The time series are cast to numpy arrays.
 The checking and casting lowers execution speed.
 Therefore, an option to disable this checking and casting has been implemented.
-If you are certain that the time series s1 and s2 are numpy.ndarray's of the format `[[time data],[amplitude data]]`, you may pass the variable `override_checks=True`.
+If you are certain that the time series `s1` and `s2` are `numpy.ndarray`s of the format `[[time data],[amplitude data]]`, you may pass the variable `override_checks=True`.

+The algorithm locates the overlapping region between the two timeseries.
+This step is skipped if the first and last timestamps are equal between the two timeseries.
+If your data has no time data, it is skipped if there is the same number of samples in each timeseries.

-As part of the calculation of the MJC, the algorithm calculates the standard deviations of the amplitude data, and the average sampling period of s1 and s2.
+As part of the calculation of the MJC, the algorithm calculates the standard deviations of the amplitude data, and the average sampling periods of `s1` and `s2`.
 This lowers execution speed, but is required.
-However, if you know the standard deviations and/or the average time difference between data points of either (or both) s1 and s2 a priori, you may pass these as variables.
-They are named std_s1 and std_s2 and tavg_s1 and tavg_s2.
+However, if you know the standard deviations and/or the average time difference between data points of either (or both) `s1` and `s2` a-priori, you may pass these as variables.
+They are named `std_s1`, `std_s2`, `tavg_s1`, and `tavg_s2`.
 Any number of these may be passed.
 The ones which are not passed will be calculated.

 mjc() input parameters:
 ```